fdegalez/lncrna_PutOrtho/README.md

 The **last sub-table** brings the information of orthologous stricto sensu, that means:
 - the type of orthology (see figure "Outputs shared by the first two methods")
-- the type of conservation of the orientation (class and group, see XX file)
+- the type of conservation of the orientation (class and group, see method1_strandManagement.png)

 ### 2- configuration.bash